 Considering how important taping knives are, it’s critical to choose the right one for you and for your project.
 However, the number of options can be overwhelming: size, handle material, blade material, special features.
 How are you supposed to know which knife is right for you?
 This guide to the all the possibilities will take the guesswork out of choosing the right knife for you and your project.

 Larger knives (6” and greater) are great for finishing, since they allow you to cover more ground with lighter pressure.
 These knives are great for smoothing the tracks left by smaller knives, feathering mud, and generally leaving a clean surface at the end stages of the project after detailing has been completed.
+These larger knives are commonly called taping knives and have a square shape to them.

 The five inch or six inch knife deserves special attention, as this middle-sized knife fills a special niche.
 It is fairly well-suited to both mud application and detail/finishing work, and as such, is typically the most-used size.
 For this reason, many professionals choose to have several six-inch knives on hand for a given project.
 The most important factor when choosing a six-incher is flexibility, which brings us to: